fcroiseaux/icsmerge/README.md

 # Merging multiple ics calendars into one with privacy options
 This project is aimed to allow sharing multiple calendar coming from different sources in one single ics file.
 I wrote this program because I use multiple calendars and often need to share my agendas with friends and colleagues without sharing all details on all calendars.
 I also want to be able to make distinction between calendars.

+A simple security is in place :
+- When adding a new configuration a password must be provided in clear text in the ``"password"`` field of the structure.
+Note that an empty password is supported as a valid password.
+- The password is encoded with bscrypt and the encoded password replace the clear text and is saved in the DB
+- In order to delete or get a specific configuration structure, the password must be provided as a query parameter.
+E.g. ``api/get_cal/cal_name.ics?password=the_password``

 Repository: <https://github.com/fcroiseaux/icsmerge>